Push (Bros album): Writing and composition

+Promotion

+On Friday 25 March, three days before the album's release, ITV screened a 30-minute special programme, featuring the group performing four songs from the upcoming album, and interviews with each group member.

 Critical reception

 Reviews of Push in the UK music press were mixed.
 In Melody Maker Jonh Wilde described the album as "ten songs that are entirely modern in an entirely charmless way", and called it "sad and useless" and "mediocrity's snowy mountain-top".
 However, Tim Nicholson of Record Mirror stated that "Push is perfectly crafted pop oozing pre-sex appeal".
+In Q, Chris Heath praised Matt Goss's ability to sing as well as his hero Michael Jackson, and said, "Push suggests that it'd be unwise to write Bros off too quickly."
+He went on to state that despite the group's teen image and some of the lyrics, "there are several excellent moments".

 In a retrospective review for AllMusic, Brendan Swift highlighted "When Will I Be Famous?" and "I Owe You Nothing" as good examples of 1980s pop music, and that while the album contained few low points it also lacked depth, commenting that "Push makes for far better dancing than listening".